placekit/autocomplete-js/README.md

 ##### `countryChange`

-Triggered when the current search country changes (either detected by IP, or selected by the user in the country selector mode).
+Triggered when the current search country changes (either detected by IP, or selected by the user in the country selection mode).

 | Parameter | Type | Description |
 | --- | --- | --- |